fatlard1993/listi/README.md

 ## TODO

-- add a top-level calendar that shows items from all lists (maybe with options to toggle certain ones?)
+- add a top-level calendar that shows items from all lists (with ability to toggle them)
+- add top-level list view to see aggregate of all lists (with ability to toggle them)
 - change config file structure to support the above configuration features
 - linkable paths for each unique view
 - tag colors?